Fund for the Future

 To effectively tackle the world’s most pressing and complex problems, young people must be engaged as lifelong leaders who share responsibility for our global community.

-To develop the global leaders of tomorrow and deliver on our mission and vision, AMIGOS must invest in three critical areas:
+AMIGOS must invest in three critical areas:

 -